Breed Specific Legislation

 Bill 147, Public Safety related to Dogs Statute Amendment Act, 2019 repealing BSL has been tabled in the Ontario Legislature.

 Our Ontario Director, Candy Beauchamp attended the Media Conference at the Toronto Humane Society and the Ontario Legislature session where the Bill was introduced.
-She reported:

 Please see a sample letter you can use to write to politicians.
 We need as many people as possible to embark on this letter writing campaign.
 We have some people on our side, but we need people to get active and remind them that proper legislation needs to be in place that makes all dog owners responsible regardless of breed.